Auspicus/humansofnosara/content/human/rebecca-schmidt.md

     "ratio": "66.66%"
   },
   "summary": "I came to Nosara by chance.
 I won a ticket to Costa Rica in a contest draw back in Canada.
 A few of my friends and I came a week early to check out the beaches, driving up and down the coast, and we actually came across Nosara by accident.
 But as soon as I saw it I knew this was a place I could live.
 I felt a profound sense of  \nbeing home.
 Nosara was just full of beauty.
 I was captured by the stunning landscapes and beaches.
-I felt in my heart that it was my calling to come back", "title": "Rebecca Schmidt, Vive el Sueño"
+I felt in my heart that it was my calling to come back", "title": "Rebecca Schmidt, Vive el Sueño",
+  "draft": true
 }
 <p>
 I came to Nosara by "chance".
 I won a vacation to Costa Rica in a contest draw back in Canada.
 A few of my friends and I came a week early to check out the beaches, driving up and down the coast, and we actually came across Nosara by accident.
 But as soon as I saw it I knew this was a place I could live.
 I felt a profound sense of being home.
 Nosara was just full of beauty.
 I was captured by the stunning landscapes and beaches.
 I felt in my heart that it was my calling to come back.